Intoduction to the Linux Kernel

 When computer hardware vendors provide complete technical documentation for their products, operating system developers are able to write hardware device drivers to be included in the operating system kernels.
 However, some vendors, such as Nvidia, do not provide complete documentation for some of their products and instead provide binary-only drivers.
 This practice is most common for accelerated graphics drivers, wireless networking devices, and hardware RAID controllers.

-That is why you need to install drivers for these devices manually on Linux distributions, but there are some Linux distributions that offer a utility to identify, and install these drivers like: Ubuntu, and all Linux distributions based on Ubuntu.
+That is why you need to install drivers for these devices manually on Linux distributions, but there are some Linux distributions that offer a utility to identify, and install these drivers like: Ubuntu, and all Linux distributions that is based on Ubuntu.